Crop Seasons in India: Rabi, Kharif and Zaid

 • After China, India holds the second position in the global rice production hierarchy.

-• Three crop seasons are observed in states like Assam, West Bengal, and Odisha where paddy is grown.
+• Three crop seasons in India are observed in states like Assam, West Bengal, and Odisha where paddy is grown.
 They are Boro, Aman, and Aus.

 • The National Food Security Mission, the Rashtriya Krishi Vikas Yojana, and hybrid rice seed production are a few government programs that encourage rice farming.